Fugitive in the Landscape

-Within the British tradition of the “Chase and Pursuit” drama, there are several reoccurring themes.
-The idea of a lone individual being chased through different topographies by a group seems to have been popularised in Britain by the Second World War but was around far before then.
-The basic impetuous seems to be that an individual is wanted for some crime or misdemeanour (sometimes falsely) … Continue reading Fugitive Refuge In The Landscape – (A Cottage On Dartmoor, The 39 Steps, Hunted, Rogue Male).
+In the British tradition of the Chase & Pursuit drama, there are several reoccurring themes.
+The idea of a lone individual being chased through different landscapes by a group was popularised in Britain by the Second World War but was around far before then.
+The basic set-up has an individual wanted for some crime or misdemeanour (sometimes falsely).
+They are pursued by various parties, from the law … Continue reading Fugitive in the Landscape

-Demise Of The Rural in Requiem For A Village (1976) And “Going, Going” (Philip Larkin).
+Philip Larkin’s Spirit in Requiem For A Village (1976)

-I thought it would be last my time – The sense that, beyond the town, There would always be fields and farms, Where the village louts could climb Such trees as were not cut down; I knew there’d be false alarms – Going, Going, stanza 1 – Philip Larkin.
+I thought it would last my time – The sense that, beyond the town, There would always be fields and farms, Where the village louts could climb Such trees as were not cut down; I knew there’d be false alarms – Going, Going, Philip Larkin.
 Above is the opening stanza of Philip Larkin’s 1972 poem, Going, Going.
-The poem captures the … Continue reading Demise Of The Rural in Requiem For A Village (1976) And “Going, Going” (Philip Larkin).
+The poem captures the sense of a world being lost.
+The … Continue reading Philip Larkin’s Spirit in Requiem For A Village (1976)

 Trailer – Holloway (Robert Macfarlane).